Argentina’s Military Past | Madres de la Plaza de Mayo

 You can also visit this center from Monday- Friday, 9am – 5pm.
 It is free to enter.
 There is a small merchandise shop, as well as a hallway and a room full of paintings, and photographs of the Mothers throughout the years.

-Unfortunately, there is not much written information on the walls, but it is an interesting photographic look at a period of Argentina’s dark history.
+Unfortunately, there is not a lot of written information on the walls, but it is an interesting photographic look at a period of Argentina’s dark history.

 If you’re planning to visit Argentina, I highly recommend stopping in the center, even if just for a few minutes.
 This will help you gain a better understanding of the long and complicated past of this incredible country.